BrianSemiglia/Cycle.swift/README.md

   func driversFrom(initial: Source) -> Drivers

   /*
-    Returns an effect stream of Driver Model, given an event stream of Driver Model.
+    Returns a stream of Source created by rendering the incoming stream of effects to drivers and then capturing and transforming their events into the Source type.
 See example for intended implementation.
   */
+  func effectsOfEventsCapturedAfterRendering(
+    incoming: Observable<Source>,
+    to drivers: Drivers
-  func effectsFrom(events: Observable<Source>, drivers: Drivers) -> Observable<Source>
+  ) -> Observable<Source>
 }
 ```